oegea/adp/README.md

 Once the `UPDATE CLIENT` receives a response, it MUST check that the value of the `protocolVersion` parameter matches with the `APPLICATION SERVICE` protocol version.

-To perform the protocol version checking, the UPDATE CLIENT MAY get the APPLICATION SERVICE protocol version by performing the same HTTPS request than the described in `UPDATE CLIENT configuration` operation.
+To perform the protocol version checking, the `UPDATE CLIENT` SHOULD get the `APPLICATION SERVICE` protocol version by performing the same HTTPS request than the described in `UPDATE CLIENT configuration` operation.

-If one of the actors is using a different ADP version, or an ADP version not implemented by the UPDATE CLIENT, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.
+If one of the actors is using a different ADP version, or an ADP version not implemented by the `UPDATE CLIENT`, the handshake MUST be terminated showing an error, and any update operation MUST NOT be continued.

-Note that the UPDATE CLIENT MAY use any desired mechanism to retrieve credentials, in case that authentication is required by the UPDATE AUTHORITY.
+Note that the `UPDATE CLIENT` MAY use any desired mechanism to retrieve credentials, in case that authentication is required by the `UPDATE AUTHORITY`.
 The way the credentials can be retrieved or asked to the end-user is out of the scope of this document.

 ### Available updates check and download